ChenXYxm/Orbit/README.md

 ## Robot pushing and placing

-This repository contains the [`ROS package`](ROS_package_pushing/pushing/README.md) of executing the PPO pushing and placing method with a Franka Emika Panda and a wrist-mounted Intel Realsense D435.
+This repository contains the [`ROS package`](ROS_package_pushing/pushing/README.md) of executing the PPO pushing and placing method with a Franka Emika Panda arm and a wrist-mounted Intel Realsense D435.

 To run the scripts in the ROS package, please configure the workspace following the [instructions](https://github.com/ethz-asl/moma_docs/wiki/Panda-Software-Quickstart#step-1-simulation).
 Then please check the [`document`](ROS_package_pushing/pushing/README.md) to run the code.